-Building equity can be a great way to get rich but it should never come at the expense of your liquidity or else you might find yourself in bankruptcy court one day.
+Building equity can be a great way to get rich, but it should never come at the expense of your liquidity or else you might find yourself in bankruptcy court one day.
 Learning to manage your liquid assets intelligently, even if it means saying no to accelerated debt reduction when you'd like nothing more than to pay off your balance early, is part of financial maturity and experience.
-This is often known as handling your liquidity risk.
+It is often known as handling your liquidity risk.

 Nevertheless, unless you are in a position to wipe out the entire balance of the mortgage on your primary residence, making extra payments to lower the principal balance could lead to financial disaster, especially if you haven't maintained your emergency fund.
-That may be hard to believe but it's the truth.
+That may be hard to believe, but it's the truth.
 When the economy goes south, having enough cash on hand to survive a job loss, medical disaster, or family emergency can mean the difference between sleepless nights and inner peace.

+Imagine you own a bank.
 You have two customers, John and Mary, both of whom own a house appraised at $200,000.
 John has become a total deadbeat, is up to his eyeballs in credit card debt, leases his car, has almost no liquid assets, and has an unstable employment history.

 Mary, on the other hand, has excellent credit, and although she doesn’t have a lot of excess savings available, has faithfully made double or triple payments to lower the balance on her mortgage, which now stands at just $15,000.
-She is eagerly looking forward to the day when she can send that last voucher into the bank and know that her house is totally and completely her own.
+She is eagerly looking forward to the day when she can send that last voucher to the bank and know that her house is totally and completely her own.

 At some point, a threshold is passed where banking laws and regulations require that you recognize it is possible you might not receive any more payments from either John or Mary.
 Of course, the bank employees want to avoid this because it lowers their reported profitability, lessens the strength of their balance sheet, makes their regulators upset, and gets the owners (or shareholders if the bank is publicly traded) gunning for them to change the situation or risk losing their jobs.

-To avoid this, the bank staff is going to take proactive measures to get the loan back on “accrual status” as quickly as possible so that it won’t damage the financial statements.
-The main way this can be done is to foreclose on the property and auction it to a buyer.
+To avoid this, the bank staff is going to take proactive measures to get the loan back on “accrual status” as quickly as possible so that it won’t damage the financial statements; the main way this can be done is to foreclose on the property and auction it to a buyer.